The first time you see your puppy eating poop, you're shocked and disgusted; his cuteness factor drops through the floor!

 Try to be around your puppy whenever he does his toilet.
 It's the only surefire way you'll control what he eats in the garden.

-If you're there to supervise him, you can react the minute he turns to sniff his poo.
+If you're there to supervise your puppy, you can react the minute he turns to sniff his poo.

-If your pet is off the lead, you won't be able to keep a close eye on him.
-If he gets the opportunity to indulge in eating his own poo (or even another animal's), he probably will!
+If your pet is off the lead, you won't always be able to keep a close eye on him.

-Consistency is the key if you're going to stop your puppy eating poop.
+Consistency is the key if you are to be successful in stopping your puppy eating poop.

 If you don't know what this is, it's a bottle (or a tin) half filled with coins or pebbles.
-When shaken vigorously, each time your dog stoops down to smell or eat poop, the sound will shock your Cocker into stopping dead in his tracks.
+When shaken vigorously, when your dog stoops to smell or eat poop, the sound will shock your Cocker into stopping dead in his tracks.

 Cautionary Note:

-If your dog or puppy is practising coprophagia, it's best to speak to your vet before you try any of the above.
+If your puppy is guilty of coprophagia, speaking to your vet before trying the above is recommended.
 You must rule out any underlying medical problem that may be causing this habit before going on to tackle his antisocial behaviour.

 By: Angela Johnson